radams15/faversham.pub/_posts/2025-04-11-old-wine-vaults.md

 ![The state of the tables](/assets/images/wine_vaults_1.webp)

-At one point we were greeted by a rat running past us upon the wall, but he didn't stop for a chat, probably aware that anyone who frequents the wine vaults would probably bite its head off without a second though.
+At one point we were greeted by a rat running past us upon the wall, but he didn't stop for a chat, probably aware that anyone who frequents the Wine Vaults would probably bite its head off without a second thought.

-Like any good pub, the wine vaults does not serve food, only liquid refreshments.
+Like any good pub, the Wine Vaults does not serve food, only liquid refreshments.
 Talking of liquids, one of the only positives for the pub is the price of a pint.
 It cost just under 2 pounds for a Strongbow - which in this day and age is almost unheard of, even in Wetherspoons.

 Later that day, we returned for an evening of karaoke - a night where one can see who people really are.
 The good people of Faversham seemed to be having a good evening in the pub, obviously too drunk to care about the shortcomings of the pub.
 The music choice was acceptable but I would rate the karaoke singers a 4/10 as they were all quite out of tune.
 The pints were still the same price as before, and there was no cost to take up the microphone.